CEA-MetroCarac/images_alignment/README.md

 ### Usage

-Once your python environment has been activated, you can simply launch the application in a terminal writing:
+The application can be launching directly from a console (after activating your python environment) by:

 ```bash
 images_alignment
 ```

-for more informations concerning the application parameters setting, see the [documentation](https://github.com/CEA-MetroCarac/images_registration/doc).
+for more informations concerning the application usage and more particularly the parameters setting, see the [documentation](https://github.com/CEA-MetroCarac/images_registration/doc).

-### Authors informations
+### Authors information

-In case you use this web application to align images for a study which leads to an article, please cite:
+In case you use this application to align images for a study which leads to an article, please cite:

 - Patrick Quéméré, Univ.
 Grenoble Alpes, CEA, Leti, F-38000 Grenoble, France, https://github.dev/CEA-MetroCarac/images_registration